TosbackCgusBridge-Bot/CGUs-versions/Allthingsd/Privacy Policy.md

 **Personal Information**

-"Personal Information" is the information that identifies you as an individual, such as name, postal address, telephone number, email address, credit or debit card number, profile picture, or social media account ID.
+“Personal Information” is the information that identifies you as an individual, such as name, postal address, telephone number, email address, credit or debit card number, profile picture, or social media account ID.

 Personal Information from You